In this topic learn how to create and manage budget information in Resource Management.

-Currency budget is the allocated labor for this project expressed in a currency amount.
-The hours worked by your team, mutlipled by their bill rates, weigh against the budget.
+Fee budget is the allocated labor for this project expressed in a fee amount.
+The hours worked by your team, mutiplied by their bill rates, weigh against the budget.

 If project contractors or consultants bill your project a fixed fee for work performed, you may want to add that person as an expense rather than project labor.
 Estimate the fee and then enter the cost of the consultant when you receive the invoice.

 Budgeting expenses by category

 Use categories to estimate and track specific expenses.
 You can use predefined categories or create your own.

 When you add a predefined expense category to your budget you will see the suggested cost for that category, or you can use the calculator to set the cost for a category item.

 For example, estimate travel expenses for a project using the expense tracking tool or budget the time you anticipate needing for marketing, billable tasks or meetings using the fee or time tracker.